 1. Poland

-Poland isn’t usually the first place that comes to mind when you’re thinking about your next exotic adventure, but I think its unassuming nature is part of the charm.
+Poland isn't usually the first place that comes to mind when thinking about your next adventure, but its unassuming nature is part of the charm.

 From gorgeous downtowns like Krakow and Wroclaw to Auschwitz's haunting tour, Poland is underrated and unforgettable in every way.

-Even the largest cities such as Warsaw and Krakow are extremely walkable, and I recommend a free walking tour to learn a little bit about the history and culture.
+Even the largest cities, such as Warsaw and Krakow, are extremely walkable, and I recommend a free walking tour to learn a little bit about their history and culture.

-Poland is a cheap eats and drinks paradise- big beers for less than $1, twenty homemade pierogies for approximately $8, mouth-watering paczkis for less than $1, plenty of borscht soup and cheap vodka to keep you happy and full for days.
+Poland is a cheap food and drink paradise-big beers for less than $1, twenty homemade pierogies for approximately $8, mouth-watering paczkis for less than $1, plenty of borscht soup, and cheap vodka to keep you happy and full for days.

 Poland's cities boast colorful downtown market squares, opulent churches, stunning bridges, impressive fountains, and tranquil gardens that will make you want to melt the day away.

-In addition to the above, no trip to Poland would be complete without a tour of the infamous World War 2 concentration camp, Auschwitz-Birkenau.
+In addition to the above, no trip to Poland would be complete without a tour of the infamous World War II concentration camp, Auschwitz-Birkenau.

-At first glance, Poland may seem like a lackluster destination but look just a bit harder, and you’ll see a dazzling diamond in the rough.
+At first glance, Poland may seem like a lackluster destination, but look a bit harder, and you'll see a dazzling diamond in the rough.

-Poland is rich in history, beauty, things to do/see, and incredibly inexpensive to explore and travel around, making it a top pick for places to visit on a budget in 2021.
+Poland is rich in history, beauty, and things to do/see.
+It is also incredibly inexpensive to explore and travel around, making it a top pick for places to visit on a budget.

 2. Mongolia